bwoodsend/hirola/CONTRIBUTING.rst

 If that is not the case then attempting these changes yourself is generally not a good idea.
-Please do not try to make changes, no matter how trivial, via GitHub's web UI - it looks tantilisingly simple but invariably ends in carnage...
+Please do not try to make changes, no matter how trivial, via GitHub's web UI - it looks tantalisingly simple but it's really a honey pot.
+Since you can't run the formatter or the tests or even be sure that the C code will compile, you'll invariably end up using more maintainer time than if you'd not tried to help at all (and not learn anything in the process either).

 If you get stuck anywhere throughout the following then please either push your current changes, submit a pull request but mark it as a draft or just `ask for help`_!
-As a rough rule of thumb, if you've gotten nowhere in the last 15 minutes, it's time to ask for help.

 Setting up